jaredmckay17/ClassScheduler/README.md

 The Python file itself is invoked by a Bash script provided aptly named 'scheduler' and by passing a JSON file as a parameter to that Bash script in the following format:

 - Each object has these keys:
-    - name (type string, must be provided)
+    - name (type string, must be provided and cannot be None)
-    - pre-requisites (list of strings, must be provided)
+    - pre-requisites (list of strings, must be provided and cannot be None but can an empty list)

 The output of the Bash script execution will be similar to the following output: